-- 1. Manually, swing the gate half way between the open and closed position (approximate 45° angle). - 2.
-Turn the taper clamp handle clockwise to hand-tighten the assembly.
-A large amount of torque is not required in order to obtain a tight clutch setting. - 3.
+- 1. To loosen and release the taper clamp, extend the taper handle and turn the handle counterclockwise.
+See Figure 1-16. - 2.
+Manually, swing the gate half way between the open and closed position (approximate 45° angle). - 3.
+To tighten the assembly, turn the taper clamp handle clockwise in 1/8-inch (3.2mm) increments.
+A large amount of torque is not required in order to obtain a tight clutch setting. - 4.
 Push the gate end with approximately 100 pounds of force to simulate a gate strike.
-If the clamp taper slips, use the taper handle to further tighten the assembly. - 4.
-Continue to adjust the taper clamp until no slippage occurs. - 5.
+If the taper clamp slips, use the taper handle to further tighten the assembly. - 5.
+Continue to adjust the taper clamp until no slippage occurs. - 6.
 Retract and center the taper clamp handle.